 A high-level review of the APS questionnaire was conducted in 2018, in preparation for reference year 2018 (sent out in 2019).
-Working closely with the Behavioural Insight Unit within the Office for National Statistics, significant changes were made to the questionnaire format.
-Some of the changes to note are the use of a checklist to ensure all stages of the questionnaire are completed, additional guidance on how to provide a best estimate, moving the list of additional products from the end of the questionnaire to the end of each section, and using “please” and “thank you”.
+Working closely with the Behavioural Insight Unit within the Office for National Statistics (ONS), significant changes were made to the questionnaire format.
+Some of the changes to note are the use of a checklist to ensure all stages of the questionnaire are completed, additional guidance on how to provide a best estimate and moving the list of additional products from the end of the questionnaire to the end of each section.

 3.1 Sampling frame

 A sampling frame is a complete list of all the members of a population being studied, from which the sample is drawn.
 The sampling frame for the Annual Purchases Survey (APS) is the list of UK businesses on the Inter-Departmental Business Register (IDBR).

 The Inter-Departmental Business Register (IDBR) is a comprehensive list of UK businesses used by government for statistical purposes.
 It is also an important data source for analyses of business activities.
 There are 2.8 million businesses on the IDBR.

 The information used to create and maintain the IDBR is obtained from five main administrative sources.
 These are: